BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES AT THE UNIVERSITY OF TEXAS HEALTH, SAN ANTONIO

-- Establishing procedures for review of applications to the graduate program.
+4. Establishing procedures for review of applications to the graduate programs.

-- Reviewing thesis and dissertation research proposals and the composition of the RSC.
+7. Reviewing thesis and dissertation research proposal and the composition of the RSC.

-- Assigning a member to attend the final oral presentation of each degree candidate and reviewing the recommendation of the student’s RSC.
+8. Assigning a member to attend the final oral presentation of each degree candidate and reviewing the recommendations of the student’s RSC.

-- Reviewing the roster of members of the Graduate Faculty for continuations and deletions.
+10. Reviewing the roster of members of the Graduate Faculty for continuations and deletions.
 Each faculty member’s credentials should be evaluated at a minimum of once every five years.
-(Approved at GFC, January 12, 2018)
+(Approved at GFC January 12, 2018)

 The COGS of each graduate program shall submit to the GFC, recommendations on matters which require approval by both the GFC and the Dean of the GSBS prior to implementation.
 Such matters include, but are not limited to, the following:

-- Admission to a graduate program of an applicant whose credentials are below those minimum requirements established by the GFC (waivers).
+1. Admission to a graduate program of an applicant whose credentials are below those minimum requirements established by GRC (waivers).

-- Reviewing the UT Health SA catalog entry for the individual programs and the overall description for the GSBS, prior to publication
+5. Review the UT Health SA Catalog entry for the individual programs and the overall description for the GSBS, prior to publication.

 The COGS of each graduate program shall submit to the Dean of the GSBS recommendations on matters which require approval of the Dean prior to implementation.
 Such matters include, but are not limited to: